mhmd21/mhmd21/README.md

 - 📫 How to reach me **mhmd21.yasser@gmail.com**

-- ⚡ Fun fact **I ranked in the 99th percentile in typing speed with average 180 WPM. (monkeytype and 10fastfingers leaderboards)**
+- ⚡ Fun fact **I ranked in the 99th percentile in typing speed with an average of 180 WPM. (monkeytype and 10fastfingers leaderboards)**

 - 💬 Feel free to ask me about anything!